-If you are looking for a MFA solution for Cisco AnyConnect then there is a good chance that you have heard of Duo and Azure AD.
-In this blog post I will guide you through the configuration steps required to set up Azure MFA with Cisco AnyConnect.
+If you are looking for an MFA solution for Cisco AnyConnect then there is a good chance that you have heard of Duo and Azure AD.
+In this blog post, I will guide you through the configuration steps required to set up Azure MFA with Cisco AnyConnect.
 Having Cisco ISE is optional for this to work.

 - You want to authenticate the AnyConnect users against Azure SSO/SAML to enforce MFA.

 - Authorization should happen against Cisco ISE to provide role-based access using SGT tags << optional

 - You already have a working ASA AnyConnect setup

 - Authentication and authorization works with ISE